ExcelDataReader/ExcelDataReader/README.md

 - `IsDBNull()` checks if a value in the current row is null.
 - `GetValue()` returns a value from the current row as an `object`, or `null` if there is no value.
 - `GetDouble()`, `GetInt32()`, `GetBoolean()`, `GetDateTime()`, `GetString()` return a value from the current row cast to their respective type.
-- `GetNumberFormatString()` returns a formatting object for a value in the current row, or `null` if there is no value.
+- `GetNumberFormatString()` returns a string containing the formatting codes for a value in the current row, or `null` if there is no value.
 See also the Formatting section below.
 - The typed `Get*()` methods throw `InvalidCastException` unless the types match exactly.